 Take the tale of the Ramayana.
-I’ve been hearing versions of this tantalising myth around Rama, Sita and Lakshmana for years now.
+I’ve been hearing versions of this tantalizing myth around Rama, Sita and Lakshmana for years now.
 Yet still, I would struggle to explain it to you.
-I think there’s a respect in that and in realising your perspective is limited.
+I think there’s a respect in that and in realizing your perspective is limited.

 As a project, I wanted Aam Aastha to give back to the communities we visited, so I paid all the models who appeared and each one will also receive a copy of the book.

 The writer I worked with really tapped into the stories behind the masks